nakkekakke/DevopsWithDocker/README.md

 # DevopsWithDocker

-The commands and other instructions for each exercise can be found in their respective directories in this repository.
+The commands and other relevant things for each exercise can be found in their respective directories in this repository.